zzmfish/DailyRead/0126-MongoDB rename databases.md

+---
+tags: 开发
+---

-> The "copydb" command is deprecated, please use these two commands instead:
+> > The "copydb" command is deprecated, please use these two commands instead:
 > 1. mongodump to back up data
 > 2. mongorestore to recover data from mongodump into a new namespace